What’s the deal with Mike Donlin and rarity?

 With only about 420 total graded copies, Donlin’s seated version is often viewed as the most desirable.
 For years, price guides have heralded this as his most valuable version and that sort of crept into the minds of collectors.
 To this day, even knowledgeable T206 collectors will often cite this as the best Donlin to have.

-However, as I covered here, PSA has actually graded about 100 fewer copies of his fielding card.
+However, as I covered in that link above, PSA has actually graded about 100 fewer copies of his fielding card.
 That one, going by their pop report, seems to be the tougher card to pull.
 And in comparison to other commons in the set, it is one of the rarer finds.

 The card is not overly rare such as the T207 is.
 But it is still one of the tougher commons in the massive T206 set.